gianghp123/book-store-webapp/README.md

 - Implements Cross-Encoder re-ranking for better result relevance
 - Communicates with the backend via gRPC

+### Example Search Query

+Try searching for: "Classic children's stories featuring Winnie-the-Pooh and friends"

+**Note:** Search time may vary depending on the host machine specifications and network connection.

 ## Prerequisites

 - Docker and Docker Compose v2+